Aristide Colonna: Research activity

 Colonna studied Greek literature from the beginnings to the Byzantine era, working on Phrynichus, Himerius, Hesiod, Themistius, Libanius and Sophocles, and also on Tzetzes, Psellus and Eustathius.
 Related to Heliodorus, he studied Philagathus of Cerami and his commentary on the Aethiopica.
 Occasionally he worked on textual transmission of Greek texts through papyri and published two papyri of the University of Milan collection.

 Colonna published critical editions of Hesiod's Works and Days, of the plays by Sophocles, of two critical essays by Psellus and of the Etymologicum Genuinum (letter lambda).
 He also studied the Byzantine reception of said writers, and published the Introduction to Hesiod and the Life of Hesiod written by John Tzetzes (12th century) as well as studying his Commentary on Oppian's "Halieutica"; a Life of Oppian written by Constantine Manasses; and both the ancient Life of Sophocles and the Byzantine rewriting by Manuel Moschopoulos.
-For a learned audience, he edited and/or translated the speech Against the Corn-Dealers by Lysias, a selection of passages from Livy, the poems by Catullus, the Georgics by Virgil, two books of the Odyssey, the treatise Contra Celsum by Origen, Hesiod's works, and the Histories by Herodotus.
+For a learned audience, he edited and/or translated the poems by Catullus, the speech Against the Corn-Dealers by Lysias, Book I and an anthology of Livy, the Georgics by Virgil, two books of the Odyssey, the treatise Contra Celsum by Origen, Hesiod's works, and the Histories by Herodotus.
 He published an anthology of Latin literature and a history of Greek literature.